apache/cordova-cli/README.md

 - [Android SDK](http://developer.android.com)
 - [BlackBerry WebWorks SDK](http://developer.blackberry.com)

-Cordova client has been tested on Windows, Linux and Mas OS X.
+Cordova client has been tested on Mas OS X _only_.
+Sorry.

 In it's prototype stages, cordova-client will only work on Cordova v2.1 and above.